 A Note About Communication

+Focusing on the human side of ERP pays off.
 Answering the question about why we’re making this change and providing ongoing education build the foundation to accepting change.
 Identifying all stakeholders and knowing who the end users are is crucial.

 It is also important not to limit the communication to specific training in all aspects of the new system- it is extremely valuable to provide the answer as to why we’re making this change and painting the big picture so that employees can understand how they fit into the overall process and contribute to the company’s objectives.